x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prepare-ad-and-domains.md

 - The computer needs to be a member of the same Active Directory domain and site as the schema master.

-- If you use the _/DomainController:\<DomainControllerFQDN\>_ parameter, you need to specify the domain controller that's the schema master.
+- If you use the _/DomainController:\<DomainControllerFQDN\>_ switch, you need to specify the domain controller that's the schema master.

 - The only supported way to extend the schema for Exchange is to use Setup.exe with _/PrepareSchema_, _/PrepareAD_, or the Exchange Setup wizard.
 Other ways of extending the schema aren't supported.

 To extend the schema for Exchange, run the following command in a Windows Command Prompt window:

 ```
-<Virtual DVD drive letter>:\Setup.exe /PrepareSchema /IAcceptExchangeServerLicenseTerms
+<Virtual DVD drive letter>:\Setup.exe /IAcceptExchangeServerLicenseTerms /PrepareSchema
 ```

 For example, if the Exchange installation files are available on drive E:, run the following command:

 ```
-E:\Setup.exe /PrepareSchema /IAcceptExchangeServerLicenseTerms
+E:\Setup.exe /IAcceptExchangeServerLicenseTerms /PrepareSchema
 ```

 After Setup finishes extending the schema, you'll need to wait while Active Directory replicates the changes to all of your domain controllers before you proceed.
 To check the progress of the replication, you can use the `repadmin` tool in Windows Server.
 For more information about how to use the `repadmin` tool, see [Repadmin](https://go.microsoft.com/fwlink/p/?LinkId=257879).